Free Kindy and CCS in Queensland (2026 Guide)

 Your CCS subsidised hours entitlement is based on the activity test — not on whether your child attends a kindy program.
 If you're entitled to 72 or 100 subsidised hours per fortnight, that entitlement remains unchanged during kindy year.

-From January 2026, the 3-Day Guarantee ensures a minimum of 72 subsidised hours per fortnight for most families, regardless of activity level.
+From January 2026, the federal government introduced the 3-Day Guarantee: a minimum of 72 subsidised hours per fortnight for all eligible children, regardless of whether their parents meet the activity test.

 Long Day Care vs Sessional Kindy in QLD: What Actually Changes